-All are welcome to share a delicious, freshly cooked Sunday lunch and friendly company.
+All are welcome to share a delicious, freshly cooked Sunday lunch and friendly company, which will have a Harvest menu this month.
 Normally this takes place on the first Sunday of each month.
 Please telephone Richard on 01223 364929 or the Parish Office on 01223 315000 if you wish to book a place.
 Cost of the lunch is £4 per head.